Download a free trial to find out which Altium software best suits your needs

 CK1 and CK2 have been routed they can be length tuned to the Length rule

-The Net Tie is a unique component type that allows the engineer and PCB designer the flexibility to short different nets together.
-Following the steps above while using Altium Designer can help you address requirement challenges when designing PCB boards.
+The Net Tie is a unique component type that allows the electronics engineer and PCB designer the flexibility to short different nets together.
+Following the steps above while using the top rated PCB design software Altium Designer can help you address requirement challenges when designing Printed Circuit Boards.